RadixSeven/typescript2txt/README.markdown

 #History

-This started life as code written by John C. McCabe-Dansted (gmatht@gmail.com) in 2008 and posted at https://launchpadlibrarian.net/14571190/script2txt.c as part of a [bug report on launchpad](https://bugs.launchpad.net/ubuntu/+source/util-linux/+bug/231340).
+This program was inspired by code written by John C. McCabe-Dansted (gmatht@gmail.com) in 2008 and posted at https://launchpadlibrarian.net/14571190/script2txt.c as part of a [bug report on launchpad](https://bugs.launchpad.net/ubuntu/+source/util-linux/+bug/231340).
 It had some memory access problems (that kept RadixSeven from using it as-is) so he decided to fix it.
 In order to share it with the world, he made a github repo for it.

-After fixing the memory access and trying to fix other things RadixSeven realized it would be much faster and produce better code if he just rewrote everything from scratch.
+After fixing the memory access and trying to fix other things RadixSeven realized the process of making it usable would be much faster and produce better code if he just rewrote everything from scratch.
 This resulted in the code you see here.

 #Testing Philosophy